lindngo/drug-overdoses-in-usa/README.md

 ## Data Cleaning
 - 1,112 data rows had * in the Flag column, indicating that these rows had null values in the Estimate column.
 For a more accurate and insightful analysis, I decided to remove these null values.
 - In the Stub Label column, race was always paired with another label, such as sex.
 In order to do analysis based solely on race, I created a calculated field using "IF ELSE" statements.
-When creating these statements, I took note that there were two separate Asian labels -- Asian and Asian or Pacific Islander.
+When creating these statements, I took note that there were two separate Asian labels: Asian and Asian or Pacific Islander.
 To make the analysis more cohesive, I combined these two labels under Asian or Pacific Islander.

 ## Data Analysis